Mobile App Development Cost in 2026: A Complete Pricing Guide for Businesses

 Q: How long does it take to develop a mobile app, and how does that affect cost?

 A: Development time directly impacts cost because most projects are billed based on hours.
-A basic app takes 3–4 months, a mid-level app takes 5–8 months, and enterprise apps take 8–16 months or more.
+A basic app takes 3–4 months, a mid-level app takes 5–8 months, and an enterprise app takes 8–16 months or more.
 At a monthly cost of $15,000–$30,000, a 6-month project can cost $90,000–$180,000.
 Adding features during development increases both time and cost.
-Defining a clear MVP scope helps control budget and timeline.
+Defining a clear MVP scope helps control the budget and timeline.

 Q: What are the hidden costs of mobile app development most businesses miss?